ULStats/MA4128Assessment-2018/JonathanoBrien_Google_Analytics.md

 ###### Cons
 * Adblocker can stop the visitors data from being collected.
-* Its bassed of the use of cookies whick can be deleted.
+* It is based on the use of cookies whick can be deleted.
 * Sampling is used to generate the reports.

 ## Dimensions
 Here is a list of all the [dimensions](https://developers.google.com/analytics/devguides/reporting/core/dimsmets) that are used.
 There are also custom dimentions that cam be set by the operator.

-**Comments**: Overall good.
-A few spelling mistakes were corrected.
-Perhaps you could come to your own conclusion at the end.